moloewe-leuphana/moloewe-leuphana.github.io/docs/moloewe-tools/10_dropdown.md

 # Dropdown

-A Drop Down (or Dropdown) tool is used to interact with a presentation and allows users to select a value from the different options available.
+A Dropdown tool is used to interact with a presentation and allows users to select a value from pre-defined options.

 The Dropdown tool requires definition of a function on the Project Notebook.